XIII Edition of Baikal Ice

 1. The Baikal Ice Marathon is aimed at:

-- Promotion of responsible recreation and healthy mode of life in Lake Baikal area.
+- Promotion of responsible tourism and healthy mode of life in Lake Baikal area;

-X edition of Baikal Ice Marathon (hereinafter referred to as “BIM”) is organized by "Absolute Siberia” Events & Expeditions Bureau under support of and coordination with the Organizing Committee of the “Winteriad-2014” International Baikal Winter Games Festival.
+XIII-th edition of Baikal Ice Marathon foot race (hereinafter referred to as “BIM”) is organized by "Absolute Siberia” Ltd. under coordination with Irkutsk Regional Emergency & Rescue services.
 Race Director: Mr. Alexei Nikiforov.

 3. Date, time, course, place of holding of BIM

-The BIM foot race will take place on March, 01, 2014 on Lake Baikal.
-The BIM course to be laid between the lakes’ 2 opposite sides.
-Depending on the ice conditions and those of the race course, the starting line of the Baikal Ice Marathon will be located either in the settlement of Listvyanka on the western shore of Lake Baikal or near the station of Tankhoy on the eastern shore of Baikal.
-Final location of the starting point shall be indicated a day before the commencement of BIM.
-Finish line of the BIM shall be located on the opposite shore, dependent on the starting line spot.
-The start time of BIM 42.195 km distance and BIM half distance (21 km) is – 09:00 a.m. if the start line is fixed on the western shore;11:00 a.m. local time if the start line is on the eastern shore.
+The BIM foot race will take place on March, 07, 2017 on Lake Baikal.
+Depending on ice conditions and those of the race course, the starting line of the Baikal Ice Marathon will be located either in the settlement of Listvyanka on the western shore of Lake Baikal or near the stations of Tankhoy or Pereyomnaya on the eastern shore of Baikal.
+Final location of the starting point and time of BIM start shall be indicated a day before the commencement of BIM.

 4. Distances of BIM